angus924/rocket/README.md

 The arguments are the same as for `reproduce_experiments_bakeoff.py`.

-Again, As ROCKET is nondeterministic, results will differ between runs.
+Again, as ROCKET is nondeterministic, results will differ between runs.
 However, any single run should produce representative results.

 Examples: